 First, navigate to Settings, then Branches, and click Add rule.

-We'll then want to set the branch name pattern to *, which means all branches, check the Require status checks to pass before merging option, then select all of our different status checks that we'd like to require to pass before merging.
+, which means all branches, check the Require status checks to pass before merging option, then select all of our different status checks that we'd like to require to pass before merging.

 Finally, hit Create at the bottom of the page.